 There is increasing recognition that use of some medication, especially as people get older or more ill, can cause more harm than good.
 Optimizing medication through targeted deprescribing is a vital part of managing chronic conditions, avoiding adverse effects and improving outcomes.
 The goals of deprescribing include reducing medication burden and maintaining or improving quality of life.
 Yet, there is a dearth of strong research evidence to guide clinical practice and inform shared clinical decision-making relevant to deprescribing.

 The program has 3 main components.

 - Scholars will attend monthly web-based meetings over the following year that combine a mix of opportunities to get feedback on your research from colleagues and senior researchers and discussion of collaborative research projects in which scholars can participate (and help lead).

 - Scholars will have access to other aspects of the US Deprescribing Research Network such as attendance at webinars, consultations, and a variety of other resources.
-Scholars will be expected to attend the USDeN Annual Meeting in May 2020 and most of the monthly web-based meetings in the year following.
+Scholars will be expected to attend the virtual USDeN Annual Meeting and most of the monthly web-based meetings in the year following.

 Benefits of participation in the Junior Investigator Intensive

 - Access to core resources and expertise of the US Deprescribing Research Network

 - Get feedback on your research at virtual works-in-progress webinars and participate in collaborative research projects

 - Attendance at the US Deprescribing Research Network Annual Meeting Session focused on junior investigators.